sking-dev/terraform-certification/3-terraform-basics/README.md

 ----

-## How Terraform Finds and Fetches Providers
+## 3D: Describe How Terraform Finds and Fetches Providers

 The way that Terraform finds and fetches providers has changed over time.